10 Things to Expect When You Quit Smoking

 5. Constipation

-Smoking affects the gastrointestinal tract and the entire digestive system because nicotine not only stimulates intestinal transit, it also helps bowel movements.
+Smoking affects the gastrointestinal tract and the entire digestive system because nicotine not only stimulates intestinal transit, but it also helps bowel movements.

 6. A Surge in irritability